t-miyamae/ceph/doc/rados/operations/erasure-code-shec.rst

 ``m={coding-chunks}``

 :Description: Compute **coding-chunks** for each object and store them on
               different OSDs.
-The number of **coding-chunks** is not necessarily the number of OSDs that can be down without losing data.
+The number of **coding-chunks** does not necessarily equal the number of OSDs that can be down without losing data.

 :Type: Integer
 :Required: No.